 As the tram passed the grand clock in the town square, Albert´s heart sank as he contemplated the tedium and difficulty of yet another day ahead at his menial desk job in the patent office.
 There must be more to life than this, he thought.
 It would be another four hours before he would be able to enjoy the lunch of sandwiches lovingly prepared by his wife: Mrs Einstein.
 If only there was a way to speed up the day!
 He looked again at the clock.
 What if this tram was travelling much faster?
 I mean really fast; at a speed approaching the velocity of light itself?
 Immediately, the cares of the day receded as his imagination swung into action; visualising the tram speeding away from the clock, visualising rays of light moving from the clock into his eye, visualising the amended movements of the clock hands that would now ensue...

-The ability to visualise simultaneous complex multi-dimensional mind pictures, is just one of a number of special and unique abilities possessed by people with dyslexia, although it would be several years, and much angst, before this ability would establish Albert Einstein´s reputation as arguably the greatest scientist of the twentieth century.
+The ability to visualise simultaneous complex multi-dimensional mind pictures, is just one of a number of special and unique abilities possessed by people with dyslexia, although it would be several years, and much angst, before this ability would establish Albert Einstein´s reputation as arguably the greatest scientist of the twentieth century; even though dyslexia is often regarded as a "disability".
 Surely, he stands as testimony to the efficacy of the education system.
 Well... actually... no.

 The schools National Curriculum for Mathematics states that "These are the statutory programmes of study and attainment targets for mathematics at key stages 1 to 4.
 They are issued by law; you must follow them unless there´s a good reason not to.
 All schools maintained by the local authority in England must teach these programmes of study from September 2016".
 Let´s take some examples.
 For instance, at age 12, Key stage 4 determines that students understand and use place value for decimals, measures and integers of any size.
 Basic stuff.
 However, at this age, Einstein had taught himself Euclidean geometry in the school holiday, independently discovered his own original proof of Pythagoras´ Theorem and started learning differential calculus, which he had mastered by age 14.
 And that´s not all.
 In his spare time he became enamoured of Kant´s "Critique of Pure Reason"; a tome routinely described as incomprehensible to mere mortals (source).
 All this, and much more, occurred before he was expelled at age 16 for a "bad attitude" (source).